-Packing.
+Packing

-- (2) Items shall be made up securely particularly if they are intended for distant countries.
+- 11. (1) Every postal article shall be made up and secured in such a manner as, in the opinion of the Postmaster General, is calculated to prevent damages to any other postal articles in the course of conveyance, or to any receptacle in which the same is conveyed, or injury to an officer of the Department, or any other person who may deal with such article; and where the Postmaster General has made any special rules in relation to the packing of any particular article or its contents, such rules shall be observed. - (2) Items shall be made up securely particularly if they are intended for distant countries.
 In every case, items shall be made up so that other items do not run the risk of being trapped.
-Items containing articles of glass, or other fragile materials, liquids, fatty substances, dry powders (whether colouring or otherwise) live bees, leeches, silkworm eggs or articles which, by their nature or their packing, may expose officials to danger, or soil or damage letter post items, shall be packed in the following manner - (a) Articles of glass or other fragile objects shall be packed in a box of metal, wood, strong plastic material or strong cardboard filled with paper, wood shavings or other appropriate protective material, to prevent any friction or knocks in the course of transmission either between the objects themselves, or between the objects and the sides of the box; - (b) Liquids and substances which easily liquefy shall be enclosed in perfectly leak-proof containers.
+Items containing articles of glass, or other fragile materials, liquids, fatty substances, dry powders (whether colouring or otherwise) live bees, leeches, silkworm eggs or articles which, by their nature or their packing may expose officials to danger, or soil or damage letter post items, shall be packed in the following manner - (a) articles of glass or other fragile objects shall be packed in a box of metal, wood, strong plastic material or strong cardboard filled with paper, wood shavings or other appropriate protective material, to prevent any friction or knocks in the course of transmission either between the objects themselves, or between the objects and the sides of the box; - (b) liquids and substances which easily liquefy shall be enclosed in perfectly leak-proof containers.
 Each container shall be placed in a special box of metal, wood, strong plastic material or strong corrugated cardboard containing a sufficient quantity of sawdust, cotton wool or any other appropriate protective material to absorb the liquid should the container break.
 The lid of the box shall be so fixed that it cannot easily work loose;